BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Pheonixai/README.md

 For data - bar, line, or pie charts.
 For illustrating concepts- illustrations, photographs, or animations.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
+Answer: Headings and subheadings make technical documents easier to read and understand by organizing information, highlighting key points and guiding the reader.
 ## 10. What are some best practices for creating effective headings and subheadings?
+Answer: Heading and subheadings should be clear and concise and properly relevant to the section its referred to so the reader can properly navigate through the document
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+Answer: - Product Name
+- Brief description
+- Key Features
+- Target audience
 ## 12. How can you succinctly convey the purpose and key features of a product?
+By using clear and concise language
+By focusing on its benefits and advantages